Chuck Gray – Representative Elect HD 57 Natrona County

 - Tax increases and believe in cutting spending by focusing on efficiency in government.

-I would greatly appreciate the chance to represent House District 57 as a fresh, conservative voice in Cheyenne.
-I encourage you to contact me with any questions or concerns at 251-1372 or firstname.lastname@example.org.
-I want to work for you and I want to listen to your concerns.
+I am honored for the chance to represent House District 57 as a fresh, conservative voice in Cheyenne.
+I encourage you to contact me with any questions or concerns at 251-1372 or email@example.com.
+I will work for you and I will to listen to your concerns.